 The same workshop will be held on both Wednesday and Thursday in Fisher 727 on the dates below.
 Faculty and graduate students are encouraged to attend on either day.
 Enjoy a light lunch provided by CTE and spend time with colleagues starting at noon.
 The workshops begin at 12:20 and end at 12:50.
 Please register in advance to assist CTE in planning.

-Facilitated by Erin Rentschler
+Facilitator: Erin Rentschler

-Facilitated by Laurel Willingham-McLain
+Facilitator: Laurel Willingham-McLain